JL-Omega/end-to-End-DevOps-Project/Readme.md

 ### Jenkins Pipeline

 The Jenkins pipeline automates the deployment process, including building Docker images, testing, releasing to DockerHub, and orchestrating Ansible tasks.

-## Usage

-1. Configure Ansible hosts and group variables according to the target environment.
-2. Customize Jenkins pipeline parameters as needed.
-3. Run the Jenkins pipeline to initiate the deployment process.

 ## Contributing